Doñas de fuera: The fisherwife of Palermo

 The fisherwife of Palermo was an unnamed Italian woman who was put on trial for witchcraft by the Sicilian Inquisition in Palermo in Sicily in 1588.
 She claimed to associate with fairies and her confession was among the first that describes contact between elves and humans on Sicily.
 Her case was among the first of many witch trials in Sicily associated with elves and her confession was typical for such elf-related cases.

-She told them that when she was a child of eight, she had flown through the air with a group of women on goats to a vast field on the mainland of the Kingdom of Naples called Benevento, where a red-coloured teenage boy and a beautiful woman sat on a throne.
+She told them that when she was 8 years old, she had flown through the air with a group of women on goats to a vast field on the mainland of the Kingdom of Naples called Benevento, where a red-coloured teenage boy and a beautiful woman sat on a throne.
 According to her confession, they were called the King and the Queen.
 She said that the leader of the women who took her there, who was called the Ensign, told her that if she fell to her knees in front of the King and Queen of the elves and gave them allegiance, they would give her riches, beauty and handsome men, with whom she could have sex, and that she was not to worship God or the holy Virgin.
 The Ensign also added that she should not mention the Virgin Mary, as it was bad manners to do so in the presence of the Elves.
 The fisherwife then agreed to worship the King as a god and the Queen as a goddess, and she swore her allegiance in a book containing many letters which was held for her by the ensign, and promised her body and soul to the divine couple.
 After this, tables with food were set forward, and everyone ate, drank and had sex with each other.
 She also claimed that she had sex with multiple men in a short period of time, after which she reported that she had awoken as if from a dream.

 She claimed that she was not aware that this was sinful before the priest told her, after she had told him this, that such things were the work of Satan.
 She said that she had continued with it anyway, because it had made her so happy.
 On some occasions, she said, the elves had fetched her before she had gone to sleep for the night to prevent her husband and children from noticing anything.
 She claimed that she was awake the whole time.
 She also stated that the King and Queen had given her medicine to cure the sick, so she could earn money and alleviate her poverty.